jithin-c/screenshot-paste-and-upload-django/README.md

 copy screenshot to clipboard using Ctrl-V in Windows or Cmd-Ctrl-Shift-3 in Mac OS X and paste in the 'Paste Screenshots' Div

 ####Support:
-Works only on Chrome and Mozilla FireFox.
+Works only on Google Chrome and Mozilla FireFox.

 ####Requires:
 1. Django 1.7